 There are three MenACWY vaccines currently licensed in the UK, Menveo®, Nimenrix® and MenQuadfi®.
-Menveo® and Nimenrix® have been widely used for over ten years..
-MenQuadfi® received a European license more recently in 2021.
+Menveo® and Nimenrix® have been widely used for over ten years.
+MenQuadfi® received a European license more recently.
+MenQuadfi® is currently used to routinely immunise teenagers in the UK.